Marcellis/mad-codelabs/docs/level2-task1/level2-task1.md

 After the `ArrayList` has been populated the adapter will be notified(`notifyDataSetChanged()`) that the data set has been changed.

-For more information on Kotlin for-loops please reference the following [link](https://kotlinlang.org/docs/reference/control-flow.html#for-loops)

-Positive
-: Don’t forget to implement **ViewBinding** as you have done in previous assignments!

 Congratulations🎉, you completed your second recyclerview application!

 Push the App to GitLab!